 Protected databases and scalability.
 The protected database community has produced decades of research on scaling secure query execution to the gigabyte-to-terabyte range [14; 24; 31].
 This includes work on optimizations for boolean keyword search [23; 54], as well as large, general subsets of relational algebra [40].
 These works largely target querying a single protected database, as opposed to Conclave's distributed scenario.
-Investigations into the scalability of secure MPC often involve laborious hand-optimization by groups of cryptographers on specific queries like set intersection [34; 42], linear algebra [26], or matching [21].
+Investigations into the scalability of secure MPC often involve laborious hand-optimization by groups of cryptographers on specific queries like set intersection [35; 42], linear algebra [26], or matching [21].

 Inference and privacy.
 MPC protects sensitive state during computation but provides no restriction on the ability to infer sensitive inputs from the provided outputs.
 Differential privacy (DP) [22] provably ensures that the output of an analysis reveals nothing about any individual input, but often uses a trusted curator to perform the analysis.
-Several prior systems have combined MPC and DP to avoid computing and output parties jointly reconstructing sensitive input data.
+Several prior systems have combined MPC and DP to avoid the threat of parties jointly reconstructing sensitive input data.
 DJoin [49] does so for SQL-style relational operations (with query rewriting, but without Conclave's automation and hybrid protocols), DStress [53] does so for graph analysis, and He et al. [32] do so for private record linkage.
-Conclave does not currently leverage DP in any way, but its query rewriting and code generation components are both sufficiently extensible to support addition of DP.
+Conclave does not currently leverage DP, but adding it would require no fundamental changes to the query compilation.